Vanessa Bell: Exhibitions

 In the summer of 1909, Iceland Poppies (1908) was exhibited at the New English Art Club.
 It was praised by Walter Sickert and marks Bell's artistic maturity.

 Designs for a Screen: Figures by a Lake (1912), gouache on board, was influenced by Nabis paintings by Édouard Vuillard and Maurice Denis and might have been a part of Bell's exhibit Design for Screen, which was shown at the Friday Club Exhibition in February 1912.

-In 1916, Bell's first solo exhibition was held in the Omega Workshop in London, a prominent place for exhibitions which supported young artists and introduced design work to the public.
-Bell had become a co-director of the Omega Workshop in 1913.
+Vanessa's first solo exhibition was at the Independent Gallery in London in 1922.
+That was followed by exhibitions at the Cooling Galleries, Lefevre Gallery, Leicester Galleries, and Adam Gallery.

-Design for Overmantel Mural (1913), oil on paper, depicts herself and Molly MacCarthy naked in Bell's studio at 46 Gordon Square.
+Design for Overmantel (1913), oil on paper, depicts herself and Molly MacCarthy naked in Bell's studio at 46 Gordon Square.

 Street Corner Conversation (also created in 1913) features four individuals in conversation amidst massive geometrical forms.

 Summer Camp (1913), oil on board, illustrates a summer camp organized at Brandon on the Norfolk-Suffolk border near Thetford.

-By the Estuary (1915), oil on canvas, is a modestly scaled landscape showing her fondness for clarity of design in which segments of contrasting color harmonize.
+Barns (By the Estuary) (1915), oil on canvas, is a modestly scaled landscape showing her fondness for clarity of design in which segments of contrasting color harmonize.

 Nude with Poppies (1916), oil on canvas, is a preliminary design for a headboard which Bell painted for Mary Hutchinson.

-In 1920, she painted a mysterious, narrative painting, “The Party,” which she exhibited in May 1922 at the prestigious London Group Exhibition but was “not for sale.”
-The painting was prominently illustrated and praised in British Vogue, June 1922, but then disappeared for 61 years until sold by the Anthony d’Offay Gallery from the estate of Virginia Woolf with the title of “Mrs. Dalloway’s Party.”
-It is unknown who retitled it, and Woolf’s novel, Mrs Dalloway, was not published until 1925.
+In 1920, she painted a mysterious narrative painting, The Party, which she exhibited in May 1922 at the prestigious London Group Exhibition but was not offered for sale.
+The painting was prominently illustrated and praised in the June 1922 issue of British Vogue, but then disappeared for 61 years until sold by the Anthony d'Offay Gallery from the estate of Virginia Woolf with the title of Mrs. Dalloway's Party.
+The source of its new title is unknown; Woolf's novel Mrs Dalloway was not published until 1925.
 Bell created the cover art for the first edition dust jacket of that novel.

+In 1937, her work was exhibited at the Les femmes artistes d'Europe exhibition in Paris, which was the first French exhibition to be devoted solely to the work of women.

 In 2021, Bell was one of four featured women artists at an exhibition at the Laing Art Gallery, Newcastle.
 Bell's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

-A 2024–2025 exhibition at the MK Gallery in Milton Keynes, Vanessa Bell: A World of Form and Colour, claimed to her largest-ever solo show.
+A 2024–25 exhibition at the MK Gallery in Milton Keynes, Vanessa Bell: A World of Form and Colour, has been claimed to be her largest-ever solo show.
 It included the Famous Women Dinner Service, a series of plates hand-painted by Bell and Duncan Grant depicting prominent women, and one man (Grant himself).

-Several of Bell's works, including a self-portrait, a portrait of Virginia Woolf, several dust jackets and ten of The Famous Women Dinner Service were included in the Clark Art Institute's 2025 exhibit A Room of Her Own: Women Artists-Activists in Britain, 1875-1945.
+Several of Bell's works, including a self-portrait, a portrait of Virginia Woolf, several dust jackets and ten of The Famous Women Dinner Service were included in the Clark Art Institute's 2025 exhibition A Room of Her Own: Women Artists-Activists in Britain, 1875–1945.